September 25, 2018

 Deposit refund systems are a proven waste collection method that guarantees high material recycling rates, which is why they are recommended in strategic documents of many international organizations.
-A deposit refund system is mentioned in the Marine Litter Action Plan, adopted by HELCOM in 2015 and confirmed in the Declaration on the Protection of the Baltic Sea signed on 6 March 2018 by Commissioner Karmenu Vella and ministers of 9 Baltic states.
+A deposit refund system is mentioned in the Marine Litter Action Plan, adopted by Helcom in 2015 and confirmed in the Declaration on the Protection of the Baltic Sea signed on March 6 by European Commissioner Karmenu Vella and ministers of nine Baltic states.

 A deposit system is also recommended in the European Community legislation as an important tool enabling reuse of packaging and litter reduction (adopted Directive on Packaging and Packaging Waste and the Waste Framework Directive as well as upcoming Single Use Plastic Directive).

-Moreover, the deposit model has been given support by the United Nations, which, on 6 December 2017, adopted a resolution on marine litter and microplastics.
+Moreover, the deposit model has been given support by the United Nations, which on December 6 adopted a resolution on marine litter and microplastics.
 The resolution called for measures to “prevent and significantly reduce marine pollution”.
 The document proposes introduction of “deposit schemes for beverage containers to reduce plastic waste that has negative effects on marine biodiversity”.

 Deposit refund systems in Europe